Do Go On - 369 - The Night Witches

 Beautiful.

-And I'm like the Northern Island.
+And I'm like the Northern Ireland.

 I'm like, I've never seen such beautiful country.